f-a-i-s-a-l/MSD-FanPage/README.md

-# Creating-a-Personal-Page
+# Project Description
-Creating a webpage for some famous personality
+- Creating a Webpage for a person
+- This webpage is made for MS Dhoni, former captain of Indian Cricket Team

+# Tech used
+- HTM
+- CSS

+# Goals
+- Make the webpage responsive
+- Gain more web-designing experience